oscaragudelom/Pansharpening-IQA/README.md

-# Pansharpening Image Quality Analizer
+# Pansharpening Image Quality Analyzer

 This repository contains all the details and results of the subjective study of pan-sharpened images developed at Pontificia Universidad Javeriana Cali, Colombia and some proposed IQA for these images.